 Repair

-The Repair submodule, as the name suggests, involves everything needed to restore the system or equipment to its ideal condition.
-Proactively, you can use this submodule to create purchase requisitions and work orders to reduce downtime, as well as take action in planning stages such as work scheduling, resource planning, and initial costing.
+As the name suggests, the Repair submodule involves everything needed to restore the system or equipment to its ideal condition.
+Proactively, you can use this submodule to create purchase requisitions and work orders to reduce downtime and take action in planning stages such as work scheduling, resource planning, and initial costing.
 But if a sudden need arises, you can also respond immediately to an event by shutting down production.

 Who Benefits from SAP Plant Maintenance?

-While every client and system is different, we find that there are four typical groups of users who benefit most from SAP PM: Maintenance and Operations Managers, Maintenance Personnel and Technicians, Production Line Workers and Equipment Workers, and Purchasing Departments.
+While every client and system is different, we find four typical groups of users benefit most from SAP PM: Maintenance and Operations Managers, Maintenance Personnel and Technicians, Production Line Workers and Equipment Workers, and Purchasing Departments.

 Maintenance and Operations Managers

 Maintenance and operations managers can use SAP PM to gain information on equipment performance or maintenance requests.
 The module can simplify maintenance decision-making by providing reports on planned, in-process, or completed work.
-Management can also use it to budget for equipment replacement by having up-to-date data on maintenance history and relative cost.
+Management can also use it to budget for equipment replacement by having up-to-date maintenance history and relative cost data.

 Maintenance Personnel and Technicians